caiettia/Thesis-Project/README.md

 | tax      | full-value property-tax rate per $10,000   | 7.576e-5  | keep |
 | crime      | per capita crime rate by town   | 0.004 | keep |

+From our above stepwise regression, we can see that we only end up excluding two features from the data set based on an alpha of 0.05, or 5% confidence rate.
+This tells us that the proportion of owner-occupied units built prior to 1940 and the proportion of non-retail business acres per town are both not statistically significant in explaining the median value of owner-occupied homes.
+Having identified these rest of the variables as statistically significant for our regression, we may proceed by excluding the two features that are not significant (older and industrial).

 # Hyperparameter Tuning
 Some of the methods that are utilized for regression have hyperparameters, which dictate how the function is applied to the input data.
 These parameters must be tuned